Vladna/Programming-Reference/TypescriptCoolStuff/coolStuff.md

 ## Typescript cool features

-### Link between the type of input argument and the output argument of function
+### Link between the type of input argument and the output argument of a function

 ```
 function firstElement<Type>(arr: Type[]): Type | undefined {